 The movie Black Panther represents the essence of everything we’ve desired in a Black-genre film, iconoclastic, trendsetting, intelligent, and visionary.
 It frames the African world outside the boilerplate European-influenced constraints that have come to define Black filmmaking.

-But in the movie, the Kingdom of Wakanda is real and it’s now.
-The scenery and costumes are dazzling and evocative of the incipience that is primordial Africa, the father continent of us all.
+But in the movie, the Kingdom of Wakanda is real, and it’s now.
+The scenery and costumes are dazzling and evocative of the incipience that is primordial Africa, the mother continent of us all.

 Add-in the maternal instincts of female imperial guards and mostly African characters, and we have the makings of an African-renaissance film that we can all be proud of.

 In the movie, Black Panther’s uncle had left an illegitimate African-American son in Oakland, California (in 1966) after he was killed following revelations that he was involved in selling vibranium, a precious metal derived from a meteorite collision in present-day Wakanda centuries ago.
 The valuable metal’s impact on a native herb is what gives Black Panther (T’Challa) his powers, and Wakanda its technological and financial wealth.
-T’Challa learns of the story of his uncle after his first cousin, the illegitimate African-American son, brings back the dead body of a pernicious vibranium dealer.
+T’Challa learns of the story of his uncle during the same period that his first cousin, the illegitimate African-American son, brings back the dead body of a pernicious vibranium dealer.

 The conflict between the African-American cousin (Erik Killmonger) and T’Challa reaches a climatic end that explicates the current real-world narrative of African-American, African relations.